ctkelley/SIAMFANLEquations.jl/README.md

 If __log(version_number) < 0__ there's trouble!

-This is version v0.3.1. __The Newton-Krylov solvers and Krylov linear solvers are done!!!__
+This is version v0.3.2.

-- nsol.jl, ptcsol.jl (Newton and pseudo-transient continuation) codes are stable.
-The scalar codes nsolsc.jl and ptcsol.jl are also stable.
-- kl_gmres.jl, the GMRES linear solver, and kl_bicgstab.jl, the BiCGSTAB linear solver, are stable.
-- The Newton-Krylov solvers nsoli.jl and ptcsoli.jl are stable.
+The solvers are stable.
+I'll tag this version when the writing is done and the notebook <--> print book maps are mostly done.

 The plan is, for x > 2.